calebsmith00/symptom-tracker-old/README.md

 1. First, [clone the repository](https://github.com/minifiedcode/symptom-tracker.git).
 2. Next, use your preferred terminal to navigate to wherever you cloned the repository.
 3. Then, in the terminal, type `npm install` to install the required modules.
-4. Finally, in the terminal, type `npm run dev` to run the development server.
+4. Finally, in the terminal, type `npm start` to run the development server.

 ## TODO: repository